kavia-common/Java-21-Petclinic-43664/README.md

 - Java 21 (ensure JAVA_HOME points to a Java 21 installation or that `java -version` reports 21)
 - The Maven Wrapper is included; you do not need Maven installed globally.

-Build:
+Build (recommended):
 - Unix/macOS:
   ./mvnw -v
-  ./mvnw clean package
+  ./mvnw -DskipTests clean package
 - Windows:
   .\mvnw.cmd -v
-  .\mvnw.cmd clean package
+  .\mvnw.cmd -DskipTests clean package

 Troubleshooting Maven Wrapper:
-- If you see: "Error: Could not find or load main class #", it was caused by comment lines in `.mvn/jvm.config` being passed as arguments to `java`.
+- If you see: "Error: Could not find or load main class #", it is caused by lines in `.mvn/jvm.config` being passed as JVM arguments by the Windows wrapper.
-  The `mvnw` script in this project has been fixed to ignore comment and blank lines in `.mvn/jvm.config`.
+  To prevent this, `.mvn/jvm.config` in this project contains no commented lines—only valid JVM flags are allowed if you decide to add any.
 - Ensure the `mvnw` script:
   - starts with a Unix shebang `#!/bin/sh`
   - uses LF line endings
   - is executable: `chmod +x mvnw`
+- Maven version:
+  - The Maven Wrapper is configured via `.mvn/wrapper/maven-wrapper.properties` to use Maven 3.9.x (or newer).
 - If downloads are blocked by your network, try again when connectivity is available.

 Java 21 selection and Maven configuration:
-- This project compiles with Java 21 via maven-compiler-plugin using `<release>21</release>`.
+- This project compiles with Java 21 via maven-compiler-plugin `<release>21</release>`.
+- Spring Boot 3.2.x is used and compatible with Java 21.
-- The Maven Wrapper is configured to use Maven 3.9.x (see `.mvn/wrapper/maven-wrapper.properties`).
+- The Maven Wrapper uses Maven 3.9.x (see `.mvn/wrapper/maven-wrapper.properties`).
 - If you encounter "release version 21 not supported", your runtime JDK is older than 21.
 Fix by selecting a Java 21 JDK:
   - Unix/macOS:
     - If using SDKMAN: `sdk use java 21.x.y-z`
     - Or set JAVA_HOME to a JDK 21 path, for example: